Roll20/roll20-api-scripts/Its A Trap/README.md

 #### Type
 The It's A Trap! script, contrary to its name, can be used to automate more kinds of hidden objects than just traps.
-By default, the value of this property will just be 'trap', but you could define it to be something like 'hazard", "hidden enemy", or 'concealed item' instead.
+By default, the value of this property will just be 'trap', but you could define it to be something like 'hazard', 'hidden enemy', or 'concealed item' instead.
 This type will appear in the trap's header when it is activated.